fy5bc/portfolio-demo/README.md

 ```

 Start the development server with `npm start` or build for production with `npm run build`.
 The built files can be deployed anywhere (for example GitHub Pages) and accessed worldwide.

+### Automatic deployment

+This repository includes a GitHub Actions workflow that publishes the app to GitHub Pages whenever commits are pushed to the `work` branch.
+To enable it, add a repository secret named `GH_PAT` containing a personal access token with `public_repo` permissions.